berrym/btrfs-backup-ng/src/README.md

 # BTRFS Backup NG - Source Code

-This directory contains the source code for the BTRFS Backup NG project.
+This directory contains the source code for the BTRFS Backup NG project, a production-ready BTRFS snapshot backup solution with robust SSH authentication support.

 ## Project Structure